 "Many people ask what motivated me - a classical musician - to develop our resonance podium.
 The idea of an effective sound podium with a well thought-out concept has been growing in me for years.
 As a double bass player I have to deal with risers all the time.
 Risers are used for musicians in the back rows of an orchestra in order to be better seen and heard.
 Normal podiums – built of simple, hard materials – create often a boomy sound, contradicting the wish for more clarity", says Matthias Beltinger.

-I was able to realize my wish for a superior sound podium with the help of wood expert and former guitar builder Bernhard Prösler.
+He was able to realize his wish for a superior resonance podium with the help of wood expert Bernhard Prösler, a design carpenter, who also has worked for instrument makers.
 The impression of the first tests of the new podiums were very promising.
-After countless acoustic tests and experiments with differnet typs of wood and shapes the Resonanzio team created a sound podium, which amazes everyone, who has the chance to test it.
+After countless acoustic tests and experiments with different types of wood and shapes the Resonanzio team created a sound podium, which amazes everyone, who has the chance to test it.
 Lack of any boominess, clear articulation and sound full of overtones is the result.

-Our soundpodiums work also for instruments without endpins, such as baroque cellos, gambas, and lutes.
-Also gaining in sound enhancement are wind and high string instruments, as well as harpsichords and pianofortes.
+The resonance podiums work also for instruments without endpins, such as baroque cellos, gambas, and lutes.
+Also wind and high string instruments are gaining in sound enhancement, as well as harpsichords and pianofortes.